pyapp-kit/cmap/docs/colormaps.md

 # Colormaps

-The `cmap.Colormap` type represents a colormap.
+The [`cmap.Colormap`][cmap.Colormap] type represents a colormap.

 Also known as a LUT (look-up table), a colormap is a mapping from a scalar value to a color.
 Colormaps are used in a variety of contexts, including image processing, data visualization, and scientific visualization.
-The `cmap` library provides a [number of built-in colormaps](catalog/index.md), including all of the colormaps in matplotlib, napari, vispy, and more.
+The `cmap` library provides a [number of built-in colormaps](catalog/index.md), including all of the colormaps in matplotlib, cmocean, colorbrewer, colorcet, crameri, and more.

 ```python
 from cmap import Colormap